MuxZeroNet/zerolib/README.md

 - Digital signatures
 - Hashing and data integrity checking
 - TLS certificate utilities
-- Parsing and formatting packets
+- Packet parsing and formatting
+- Connection managing
+- Readers-writer locks

 `zerolib` is inspired by the reference ZeroNet implementation written by shortcutme, but features more consistent API and greater flexibility.